Donatello (Teenage Mutant Ninja Turtles): 2018 animated series

 Donatello appears once again in the 2018 series Rise of the Teenage Mutant Ninja Turtles, voiced by Josh Brener.
 This version is described as "an unflappable mechanical genius and tech wizard whose ninja skills are second only to his coding."
-This incarnation of Donatello is more confident, sociable, level-headed, and sarcastic, and wields a high-tech bō staff modified by rocket boosters.
-It is also confirmed that this version of Donatello falls on the autism spectrum.
+This incarnation of Donatello is more confident, level-headed, avoidant of physical contact, and sarcastic, as well as autistic.
+He wields a high-tech bō staff modified by rocket boosters.
+In this version, Donatello is depicted as being a soft-shelled turtle and wearing a harder battle shell to protect him during day-to-day activities.
+Other iconic features of this Donatello include his drawn-on eyebrows and his mystic tech goggles.

 In Rise of the Teenage Mutant Ninja Turtles: The Movie, Donnie mostly takes a backseat with Mikey, looking out for each other while they fight against the Krang.
 The two manage to seize control of the Technodrome, with Donnie organically connecting to the ship's main controls, before being ripped out by Krang Leader.
-After Leonardo sacrifies himself to save Earth from the Krang invasion, Mikey is able to open a portal to the prison dimension with the help of Donnie and Raph and rescue Leo.
+After Leo sacrifices himself to save Earth from the Krang invasion, Mikey is able to open a portal to the prison dimension with the help of Donnie and Raph and rescue Leo.

 Movies

 Original trilogy (1990–1993)

 Donatello appears in the first three live action films.
-He is depicted as more childish than he was in the Mirage comics and the 1987 animated series, as he is shown joking around more.
+He is depicted as more childish than he was in the Mirage comics and the 1987 animated series, as he is shown joking around more and is the skateboarder of the team.
 He is voiced by Corey Feldman in the first movie.
 In the second film, Teenage Mutant Ninja Turtles II: The Secret of the Ooze, Adam Carl provided his voice.
 He finds himself dejected when professor Perry reveals that the turtles' creation was a mere accident, as the ooze was just the result of chemical spillage rather than a deliberate product, but Splinter comforts him by telling him their worth is not defined by their past.
-He later assists Perry with the creation of an antidote to the Ooze, which the turtles use on Shredder's mutant minions, Tokka and Razhar.
+He later assists Perry with the creation of an antidote to the Ooze, which the turtles use on Shredder's mutant minions, Tokka and Rahzar.
 In the third film, Feldman reprises his role from the first film.
-He is the only Turtle who is not tempted to stay in the Feudal Japan of the past, saying that he can't live without technology.
+He is the only Turtle who is not tempted to stay in the Feudal Japan of the past, saying that he cannot live without technology.